Domino-like magnetic phase transition induced by a bias voltage in FeRh thin film: Introduction

 CsCl-type FeRh is an important MPT alloy possessing first-order MPT between AFM and FM phases just above room-temperature (about 370 K), which makes it a convenient test bed for exploring the fundamental physics and developing the applications of MPTs \cite{10,13,30} compared with other materials possessing first-order MPTs with temperature far below room-temperature \cite{1}.
 The first-order MPTs are usually accompanied by large changes in electrical resistance.
 In this work, we demonstrate a voltage-induced chain-like FeRh MPT just like the domino in experiment and theory.
 By measuring the resistance-temperature (R-T) loops under various bias voltages and resistance-voltage (R-V) loops under different temperatures, and analyzing the thermal equilibrium equations, we find the domino-like transition is caused by the chain-like changes of resistance during the first-order MPTs under a certain bias voltage.
-As a result, a magnetic-field-driven MPT with a greatly narrowed transition width is easily realized by applying a bias voltage and a tabletop electromagnet.
+As a result, (1) nonvolatile switchings between pure magnetic phases of FeRh at room temperature are realized by applying voltage pulses; (2) a magnetic-field-driven MPT with a greatly narrowed transition span is easily realized by applying a bias voltage and a tabletop electromagnet.
 In the end, the critical condition and the phase diagram for domino-like MPT are summarized in theory, which corresponds well with our measurements.